Outdoors

 They’re innocent and ubiquitous; a symbol of domestic space to run around and relax to be seen on every Kiwi street from Cape Reinga to Bluff.
 We don’t really ever question if we need them – they’re just something we have.
 But that wasn’t always the case.

-The first lawns popped up in the English Middle Ages, when their useless labour intensiveness was a status symbol only afforded by the richest and most powerful aristocrats.
-The fact that they took so much time and labour and money to create (and their pristine nature meant you couldn’t even use them for livestock or crops) meant that they were the medieval equivalent of a Ferrari that doesn’t start.
+The first lawns popped up in the English Middle Ages.
+Their useless labour intensiveness was a status symbol only afforded by the richest and most powerful aristocrats.
+The fact that they took so much time, labour and money to create (and their pristine nature meant you couldn’t use them for livestock or crops) meant that they were the medieval equivalent of a Ferrari that doesn’t start.
 The very origins of lawns tell you all you need to know about how much work they are.

-The good news is that there are less labour intensive alternatives that function the same, look good and have plenty of other benefits too.
+The good news is that there are less labour-intensive alternatives that function the same, look good and have plenty of other benefits too.
 So whether your dog has been tearing up the lawn, you have children with grass allergies or if you’re just plain sick of carting out the lawn mower every couple of weeks, there are other options.
-Here they are…

 2. Wildflower meadow